chonlaphoom/mini-cv/README.md

 The word "mini" doesn't mean anything special.

 # Latex
-Latex is a free typesetting system for technical and scientific documentation https://www.latex-project.org/
+https://www.latex-project.org/

+Use latexmk or lualatex to compile the tex file.

 To install BasicTeX on macOS
 ```
 brew install --cask basictex
 ```

-For richer feature go to the MacTeX website at tug.org/mactex
+For richer features go to the MacTeX website at tug.org/mactex

+Base Class
+- article

 Packages
 - titlesec
 - collection-fontsrecommended
+- fontspec
+- helvet

 New Commands
+- titleformat
 - datedsection
+- name
-- datedsubsection
+- lefright
 - workitems
-- contact
-- longcontact
-- name
+- leftrighttext

 run
 ```
-./build.sh
+make
 ```

-You might need
+or
 ```
-chmod u+x build.sh
+make clean
 ```